How To Make a Resume

 Design anything from simple strategy docs to pitches, agendas, reports and other business and marketing collateral.
 Share a live link.
 Present.
 Export.
 It’s the easiest editor ever.

-A step-by-step guide to making a professional CV
+A step-by-step guide on how to create a professional CV

 Full name and contact info

-Misspelling your name on your CV can be extremely detrimental to your end goal of landing the job.
+Busy job seekers often overlook the first and most important step when it comes to creating a resume – check your name!
+Misspelling your name on your resume can be extremely detrimental to your end goal of landing the job.
 This may create doubts about your professionalism and confusion about who you are.
 That being said, make sure your name is spelled correctly!
-You can also share your professional social media links to avoid possible confusions and further outline your experience.
+When writing a resume, you can also share your professional social media links to avoid possible confusions and further outline your experience.
 You may also want to include a recent, high-quality photo to put a face with the name.

-An overview of your professional career to this point is not necessary, but it can be important if you’re switching from one career to another.
+When you make a resume, you may want to include an overview of your professional career to this point.
+Although it is not necessary, it can be important if you’re switching from one career to another.
 The overview should make it clear why you’re seeking a new position and give a brief summary of your related experience, skills and overall career goals.
 A good way to write your career overview is to answer these questions in paragraph format:

 - What is your current title?